Transaction screen

 Split rows (split mode)

-Tap + Add leg to append a row.
+Switching to Split seeds the first row for you, pre-filled with the full amount.
+Tap + Add leg to append more — each new row arrives carrying the remaining difference, so a two-way split only needs the first amount typed.
 Each row has a small × to remove it.
 The footer pill shows how far the split sum is from the header total; Save unlocks at zero.

 Status